Dynamic Masking

 Generic Data Transformations

-Name | Example | Definition |
+| Name | Example | Definition |

-Hash | data => 50d858e0985ecc7f60418aaf0cc5ab587f42c2570a884095a9e8ccacd0f6545c |
+| Hash | data => 50d858e0985ecc7f60418aaf0cc5ab587f42c2570a884095a9e8ccacd0f6545c |

-Use this transformation to obfuscate the data completely while retaining its statistical properties for counting, aggregating, etc. note: hash transformations on numeric values result in changed/different numeric values. |
+Use this transformation to obfuscate the data completely while retaining its statistical properties for counting, aggregating, etc. Note: hash transformations on numeric values result in changed/different numeric values. |

-Replace characters with | 12345678 => aaaaaaaa |
+| Replace characters with | 12345678 => aaaaaaaa |

-Use this transformation to preserve the length of the original data |
+Use this transformation to preserve the length of the original data but replace it with a single character string. |

-Replace entire string | 12345678 => REDACTED |
+| Replace entire string | 12345678 => [MASKED] |

-Use this transformation to make it clear the data has been masked |
+Use this transformation to make it clear the data has been masked by replacing it with a string of your choice. |

 Specific Data Transformations